Deflection of beams in bending

 Superposition of loads

-A useful principle concerning deflection of beams is superposition of loads which states that the resultant deflection produced by multiple loads is the sum of deflections produced by each load acting alone, provided the force and resultant deflection are linearly related.
+A useful principle concerning deflection of beams is superposition of loads which states that the resultant deflection produced by multiple loads is the sum of deflections produced by each load acting alone, provided the forces and resultant deflections are linearly related.

 superposition of loads

 In the above example deflections for point loads F1 and F2 and for distributed load w can be obtained individually for points along the beam as required and then summed.
-In this context it is extremely useful to use published tables of solutions to beam equations for simple loading configurations.
+In examples such as this it is useful to use published data of deflections for beams under simple loading conditions.

 There is also a method for deriving deflection of beams using the concept of strain energy.
-However, as this requires more advanced knowledge of calculus I mention it for information only.
+This requires more advanced methods in calculus and I mention it for information only.

 I welcome feedback at: